 The largest global airline network, Star Alliance, has created a comprehensive tiered rewards program for its customers.
 It allows its Gold Status members access to airport lounges all over the world, priority check-in, boarding, and baggage handling.
 It also gives access to points that can be earned and redeemed with flying.

-Because airlines recognise that their product is a luxury, they know that encouraging their top clients to spend more and fly more with them, relies on them providing more of an experiential service.
+Because airlines recognize that their product is a luxury, they know that encouraging their top clients to spend more and fly more with them, relies on them providing more of an experiential service.
 This is why airlines have been keyed into loyalty programs for a long time.

 Not to be outdone by Sephora’s impressive Beauty Insider program, Lancôme have rolled out Elite Rewards.
 Since the program’s inception, 60% of members are shopping or interacting with the brand at least once a month, with a sign-up boost of almost 40%.